StatCan/aaw-security-proposal/05-network.md

 >    only to Protected B workloads.
 >
 > 2. Launch a GitLab instance in the AAW environment which is
 >    available to all workloads.
-Worklods running at the
+Workloads running at the
 >    Protected B level are granted only HEAD / GET requests
 >    to the GitLab instance (to prevent data exfiltration).
 >    POST requests to specificly authorized endpoints,